csgcmai/lqp_face/ReadMe.txt

 Software Requirements:
 ======================
 Although we have successfully tested this system on Ubuntu 12.04 however it should compile and run on most of the recent Linux distributions.
 To compile the code successfully you will need to install ImageMagick development files and C++ boost libraries.
-Details of the complete process are given below.
+Details of the libraries installation process are given below.

 1. Install the ImageMagick development libraries.
 Easiest but not recommended method is to download the already available compiled sources for your os (e.g. on ubuntu : sudo apt-get install libmagick++-dev).
 However, it is not recommended because by default, these libraries are compiled with openmp flag and lead to too much threshing in multi-processor setup and make the overall computation slow.
 The recommended method is to download the source code (http://www.imagemagick.org/script/download.php) and compile it locally without openmp support i.e. ./configure --disable-openmp

 2. Install the C++ boost libraries for your OS. e.g. on Ubuntu boost libraries